-If the owner is doing business in a state other than his state of incorporation, he needs to comply with the certain legal formalities.
+If the owner is doing business in a state other than his state of incorporation, he needs to comply with certain legal formalities.
 This may include hiring a registered agent, payment of annual fees, etc.

-C Corporation Vs S Corporation- The Differences
+C Corporation Vs. S Corporation- The Differences

 In C Corp, the corporation pays taxes at the corporate level.
 These are separate taxable entities.
 They file Form 1120 to pay for tax returns.
 If there is a dividend distribution, the shareholders need to pay taxes on that as well after paying at the corporate level.
 Hence, the issue of double taxation arises here.
-But if the profit distribution is in the form of salary, any sort of benefits or bonuses, etc., it reduces the tax expenditure.
-It would help in the deduction as an expenditure while reporting the financial statements at the end of the year.
+But if the profit distribution is in the form of salary, any benefits or bonuses, etc., it reduces the tax expenditure.
+It would help the deduction as an expenditure while reporting the financial statements at the end of the year.
 But still, some shareholders who may not be the employees cannot escape from dual taxation.
 In the case of loss, they can only be carried forward to reduce tax liability, unlike S Corporation, wherein it is actually set off against the income.

 - S Corp cannot have more than 100 shareholders.
 Also, they need to be U.S. citizens only.